saucelabs/elemental-next/frontend/docs/updated-tips/61-how-to-press-keyboard-keys/javascript.md

 After visiting the page we find an element that's both visible and interactable with the keyboard (e.g., the input element on the page) and send the space key to it (e.g., `.sendKeys(Key.SPACE`).
 Then we grab the resulting text (e.g., `driver.findElement(By.id('result')).getText()`) and assert that it says what we expect (e.g., `'You entered: SPACE'`).

-Alternatively, we can issue a key press without finding the element first, by using the Action Builder.
+Alternatively, we can issue a key press without finding the element first by using the Action Builder.

 ```javascript
 // filename: test/keyboard-keys.spec.js